SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_solid_model.md

   <li> <b>OpenCASCADE</b> - Faces are represented as a NURBS surface
 </ul>

-The <b>PolyData</b> solid model is the one most often used to build models.
+The <b>PolyData</b> is the solid modeler most often used to build solid models.

 The following sections demonstrate how to create a <i>PolyData</i> solid model from the <b>aorta</b> and <b>left-iliac</b> segmentations.
-A detailed discusion about modeling can be found in the SimVascular
+A detailed discussion about modeling can be found in the SimVascular
 <a href="http://simvascular.github.io/docsModelGuide.html">Modeling Guide</a> documentation.